 Couldn't you be there or did you miss something?
 (Re)watch the recordings here!

 Hanan Challouki was the host and opened the first live stream session.
 We started with talks about multilingualism and education in Vietnam, South Africa and Belgium.
 Three countries, three different contexts, but many common challenges.
 Anh Phuong Ha, Global Teacher Prize top 10 finalist 2020, stressed in her keynote the importance of the role of teachers.
+She is an English teacher at Huong Can High School, Phu Tho province, Vietnam, a school where 90% of young people belong to an ethnic minority group.

 Happy and honored to be keynote speaker on the topic “ Multilingualism in Education” @eNSPIRED_org hosted by @VVOBvzw pic.twitter.com/LMCK5TADfh